MeowDev9/telegram-blockchain-bot/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🛠️ Built With
+## Built With

 - [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) - Telegram Bot API wrapper
 - [web3.py](https://github.com/ethereum/web3.py) - Ethereum interaction library
 - [requests](https://github.com/psf/requests) - HTTP library for API calls

-## 📞 Support
+##  Support

-If you have any questions or issues, please open an issue on GitHub.
+For questions, suggestions, or bug reports, please open an issue in this repository

 ---